 Step 1.
 Get inside your customer’s head

-You might have already done some thinking around your ideal customer and what they want - but it’s worth doing this again, specifically for your subscription offer.
+If you already have a business, you may have previously done some thinking around your ideal customer and what they want – but it’s worth reviewing this again, specifically for your subscription offer.

-Then think specifically about the appeal of subscription boxes.
+Then think about the appeal of subscription boxes.
 It’s generally:

 …or a mixture of the above.